bloominstituteoftechnology/mongo-bears/README.md

   * cancel the request.
   * respond with HTTP status code `400` (Bad Request).
-  * return the following JSON response: `{ errorMessage: "Please provide both species and latinName for the Bear." }`.
+  * return the following JSON response: `{ errorMessage: "Please provide both species and latinName for the bear." }`.

 * If the information about the _Bear_ is valid:

   * save the new _Bear_ the the database.
   * return HTTP status code `201` (Created).
-  * return the newly created _Bear Document_.
+  * return the **newly created** _Bear Document_.

 * If there's an error while saving the _Bear_:
   * cancel the request.
   * respond with HTTP status code `500` (Server Error).
-  * return the following JSON object: `{ error: "There was an error while saving the Bear to the Database" }`.
+  * return the following JSON object: `{ errorMessage "There was an error while saving the bear to the database" }`.

 When the client makes a `GET` request to `/api/bears`:

 * If there's an error in retrieving the _Bears_ from the database:
   * cancel the request.
   * respond with HTTP status code `500`.
-  * return the following JSON object: `{ error: "The information could not be retrieved." }`.
+  * return the following JSON object: `{ errorMessage "The bear information could not be retrieved." }`.

 When the client makes a `GET` request to `/api/bears/:id`:

 * If the _Bear_ with the specified `id` is not found:

   * return HTTP status code `404` (Not Found).
-  * return the following JSON object: `{ message: "The Bear with the specified ID does not exist." }`.
+  * return the following JSON object: `{ message: "The bear with the specified ID does not exist." }`.

 * If there's an error in retrieving the _Bear_ from the database:
   * cancel the request.
   * respond with HTTP status code `500`.
-  * return the following JSON object: `{ error: "The information could not be retrieved." }`.
+  * return the following JSON object: `{ errorMessage "The bear information could not be retrieved." }`.

 When the client makes a `DELETE` request to `/api/bears/:id`:

 * If the _Bear_ with the specified `id` is not found:

   * return HTTP status code `404` (Not Found).
-  * return the following JSON object: `{ message: "The Bear with the specified ID does not exist." }`.
+  * return the following JSON object: `{ errorMessage: "The bear with the specified ID does not exist." }`.

 * If there's an error in removing the _Bear_ from the database:
   * cancel the request.
   * respond with HTTP status code `500`.
-  * return the following JSON object: `{ error: "The Bear could not be removed" }`.
+  * return the following JSON object: `{ errorMessage "The bear could not be removed" }`.

 When the client makes a `PUT` request to `/api/bears/:id`:

 * If the _Bear_ with the specified `id` is not found:

   * return HTTP status code `404` (Not Found).
-  * return the following JSON object: `{ message: "The Bear with the specified ID does not exist." }`.
+  * return the following JSON object: `{ message: "The bear with the specified ID does not exist." }`.

 * If there's an error when updating the _Bear_:
   * cancel the request.
   * respond with HTTP status code `500`.
-  * return the following JSON object: `{ error: "The Bear information could not be modified." }`.
+  * return the following JSON object: `{ errorMessage "The bear information could not be modified." }`.

 ### Additional Notes

-Remember to use `body-parser` to read information from the request body.

 **Stop the MongoDB database server when not in use to save computer resources**.